colmendean123/Seniorproject/MapCreator/README/README.txt

 			created from pressing this button will overwrite anything in the file and write new info for the current map (it will look like alot of 0's and 1's)
+			Pressing F1 will also save the sprite map which will hold sprite info for the main game.
+The SpriteMap.txt file created from pressing F1 will overwrite anything in the file and write new info for the current map.
+(The data for this map will be a list of names for each sprite)
 		F2:
-			Pressing F2 will save the sprite map which will hold sprite info for the main game.
-The SpriteMap.txt file created from pressing F2 will overwrite anything in the file and write new info for the current map.
-(The data for this map will be a list of names for each sprite)
+			Will load your map from earlier in the session if you want to revert
         Escape:
-			Pressing the Escape key will quit the application WITHOUT WARNING.
+			Pressing the Escape key will boot you back to the main menu without saving progress be careful.